-The Air Force finally takes ownership of its first Boeing tanker — with some misgivings
+The Air Force finally takes ownership of its first Boeing tanker — with serious misgivings

 - Community celebration in honor of Blake Nordstrom to be held Saturday WATCH

-“We have identified, and Boeing has agreed to fix at its expense, deficiencies discovered in developmental testing of the remote vision system,” the Air Force said.
+“We have identified, and Boeing has agreed to fix at its expense, deficiencies discovered in developmental testing of the remote vision system,” the Air Force said, adding that it “has mechanisms in place to ensure Boeing meets its contractual obligations while we continue with initial operational testing and evaluation.”

+Capt.
+Hope Cronin, USAF spokeswoman, said the Air Force is withholding up to $28 million from the final payment on each aircraft until Boeing makes the necessary fixes.

+She said that in recent months the Air Force and Boeing have worked closely on five major KC-46 system deficiencies and in November downgraded two of those to a less serious status.

 In the past six months, Boeing has twice taken multimillion-dollar write-offs for the tanker program, bringing the budget overrun to date to $3.6 billion, all of which has to be covered by the manufacturer.